Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Introduction

 The role of the TS stemming from the $D^{*}\bar D^{*}D$ loop on the $\X$ production has been studied in some papers.
-The $\ee\to\gamma\X$ transition is studied in Refs.~\cite{Braaten:2019gwc,Braaten:2020iye}.
-In Ref.~\cite{Voloshin:2019ivc}, the energy dependence of the $Z_c(4050)^0\to\gamma\X$ branching fraction is studied.
+The $\ee\to\gamma\X$ transition is studied in Refs.~\cite{Braaten:2019gwc,Braaten:2020iye}, and the $Y(4260)\to\X\gamma$ decay is studied in Ref.~\cite{Dong:2014zka} by including the contribution of $J/\psi\rho$, $J/\psi\omega$, and the compact component made of $c\bar c$ explicitly.
+In Ref.~\cite{Voloshin:2019ivc}, the energy dependence of the $Z_c(4020)^0\to\gamma\X$ branching fraction is studied.
 One can see the difference of the energy dependence by changing the $\X$ binding energy.
-In addition to the radiative reactions, decays emitting a pion with the $D^{*0}\bar D^{*0}D^0$ loop has also been considered~\cite{Voloshin:2019ivc,Braaten:2019yua,Sakai:2020ucu}.
+In addition to the radiative reactions, decays emitting a pion with the $D^{*0}\bar D^{*0}D^0$ loop have also been considered~\cite{Voloshin:2019ivc,Braaten:2019yua,Sakai:2020ucu}.
 While the TS appears in a smaller range of the $\pi\X$ energy compared with the $\gamma\X$ case, the asymmetry of the $\pi X(3872)$ line shape may be used to extract the $X(3872)$ binding energy.
 The decay process $B\to(J/\psi\pi^+\pi^-)K\pi$ with the $J/\psi\pi^+\pi^-$ produced by the $D^0\bar D^{*0}$ rescattering considering the $D^{*+}\bar D^{*0}D^0/D^{*-}D^{*0}\bar D^0$ loop is studied in Ref.~\cite{Nakamura:2019nwd}.
 For more works related to the TS, we refer to Ref.~\cite{Guo:2019twa}.

 In this paper, we investigate two promising reactions in which the proposal of precisely measuring the $\X$ binding energy by virtue of the TS mechanism may be realized: the $\ee\to\pi^0\gamma\X$ and $\ppb\to\gamma\X$ reactions.
 In these reactions, the $D^*\bar D^*$ pair can be produced in an $S$ wave.
 In the case of the $\ee$ collisions, the isovector resonance $\Z$ seen in the $D^*\bar D^*$ distribution of the $\ee\to\pi^0(D^*\bar D^*)^0$ process~\cite{Ablikim:2015vvn} is expected to be a good source of the $S$-wave $D^*\bar D^*$ pair, and high-statistics data can be expected for the $\ppb$ reaction by the PANDA experiment at the Facility for Antiproton and Ion Research (FAIR) in the near future.